segmentio/stripe-charges/Readme.md

 ### Total Amount

-You can get the total amount from the charges charges:
+You can get the total amount of money made from the charges:

 ```js
 charges.paid(true).refunded(false).total()